 The cattle are part of the Woodland Trust’s management plan to help graze Ashenbank and retain the open character.
 Research indicates Ashenbank was historically used as wood pasture, but this had stopped by the early 20th century.
+Today the cattle are part of the management methods the Woodland Trust has revived so the cattle are creating a mix of scrub and sward so saplings are able to regenerate.

 Off Halfpence Lane, near the village of Cobham, close to Gravesend, within the Kent Downs Area of Outstanding Natural Beauty, Ashenbank Wood, which once belonged to the Cobham Hall estate, is made up of 30 hectares of ancient woodland.